1912 Australia rugby union tour of Canada and the United States: Tour statistics

 The tour took in 16 games with only 11 won by the Wallabies, including the sole Test of the tour played against the US All three matches played in Canada were lost by the Wallabies as well as one of the two matches against Stanford University and one of the three matches played against UC Berkeley.
 The team played in the light-blue jersey of New South Wales with a Waratah emblem and the word Australia on the chest.

 Touring party

 The second match of the 1912 New South Wales v Queensland interstate series acted as a selection trial for the tour and the Blues won the match 12–3 in Sydney.
 The selectors chose only six Queenslanders in the squad including Tom Richards, Jimmy Flynn, Lou Meibusch, Copper Kent, Peter Cunningham and Bob Willocks.
 Willocks withdrew from the touring squad before departure and his place was taken by fellow Queenslander William Murphy.
-Flynn and Meisbusch were still aged 18 years at the start of the tour.
+Flynn and Meisbusch were still aged 18 years at the start of the tour.The Australian team was tagged the "Kangaroo Waratahs" by the Los Angeles Times.